Nossaman LLP

 DiPirro v.
 Bondo Corporation.
 Successfully served as lead trial counsel on a case of first impression, representing a manufacturer of automotive touch-up paint accused of violating Proposition 65.
 Won a defense verdict in trial court, subsequently affirmed by the Court of Appeal.
 The determination that no product warning was warranted based on the "average consumer" standard resulted in the first published appeal following a trial decision on Proposition 65.

 International Paper v.
 Affiliated FM.
-Served as plaintiff's co-counsel on an insurance recovery action arising from the failure of 22 insurance carriers to defend and indemnify International Paper for damages paid in settlement of a 1998 national class action lawsuit involving hardboard siding.
-In 2003, a San Francisco jury returned a verdict of $383 million in favor of the client.
+Served as plaintiff's co-counsel on an insurance recovery action arising from the failure of 22 insurance carriers to defend and indemnify International Paper for damages paid in settlement of a national class action lawsuit involving hardboard siding.
+A San Francisco jury returned a verdict of $383 million in favor of the client.

 In re Valley Land Investors I, L.P.
 Assisted the secured lender to recover a $17.5 million claim in a Sacramento-based real property development chapter 11 case.